-10.2 Host State Variables
+10.1 State Variables

+Following is a list of state variables used by the server protocol.

-Host Name
+- Host Name.
 The name of the host returned by the Unix gethostname() library function.
-The name must agree with the subject name in the host certificate.
+The name must agree with the subject name in the host certificate. - Host Status Word.

-Host Status Word

 This word is initialized when the host first starts up.
-The format is described above.

-Host Key

-The RSA public/private key used to encrypt/decrypt cookies.
-This is also the default sign key.

-Sign Key

-The RSA or DSA public/private key used to encrypt/decrypt signatures when the host key is not used for this purpose.
+The format is described above. - Host Key.
+The RSA public/private key pair used to encrypt/decrypt cookies.
+This is also the default sign key. - Sign Key.
+The RSA or DSA public/private key pair used to encrypt/decrypt signatures when the host key is not used for this purpose. - Sign Digest.
+The message digest algorithm used to compute the signature before encryption. - IFF Parameters.
+The parameters used in the optional IFF identity scheme described in Appendix E. - GQ Parameters.
+The parameters used in the optional GQ identity scheme described in Appendix E. - MV Parameters.
+The parameters used in the optional MV identity scheme described in Appendix E.

-Sign Digest

-The message digest algorithm used to compute the signature before encryption.

-IFF Parameters

-The parameters used in the IFF identity scheme described in Appendix E.

-GQ Parameters

-The parameters used in the GQ identity scheme described in Appendix E.

-MV Parameters

-The parameters used in the MV identity scheme described in Appendix E.

-Server Seed
+Server Seed.
 The private value hashed with the IP addresses to construct the cookie.

-Certificate Information Structure (CIS)
+Certificate Information Structure (CIS).
 Certificates are used to construct certificate information structures (CIS) which are stored on the certificate list.
 The structure includes certain information fields from an X.509v3 certificate, together with the certificate itself encoded in ASN.1 syntax.
 Each structure carries the public value timestamp and the filestamp of the certificate file where it was generated.
-Elsewhere in this memo the CIS will not be distinguished from the certificate unless noted otherwise.
+Elsewhere in this report the CIS will not be distinguished from the certificate unless noted otherwise.